sunfounder/raphael-kit/docs/source/processing/clickable_color_blocks.rst

 **How it works?**

-This project has a lot in common with :ref:`Clickable Dot`, except that it refines the conditions for determining mouse click event.
+This project has a lot in common with :ref:`clickable_dot`, except that it refines the conditions for determining mouse click event.

 First draw three color blocks in ``draw()``, then get which color block was clicked based on the value of mouseX (the X-axis coordinate of the mouse), and finally make RGB light up the corresponding color.